spencelow/power-outages-analysis/README.md

 ## Introduction

 This project investigates the characteristics and predictors of major power outages in the United States from 2000 to 2016.
-We focus specifically on forecasting how long a power outage will last, using factors such as the number of customers affected, weather anomalies, and the root cause of the outage.
+I focus specifically on forecasting how long a power outage will last, using factors such as the number of customers affected, weather anomalies, and the root cause of the outage.
 Understanding these patterns can help utilities allocate restoration resources more effectively and improve infrastructure resilience.

 My central question is:

 **Can we predict the duration of a power outage, using only information available at the time the outage begins?**

-We use data provided in the Power Outages dataset, which contains 1534 outages across all 50 states.
+I use data provided in the Power Outages dataset, which contains 1534 outages across all 50 states.
 Key features include:

 | Column Name             | Description |
 |-------------------------|-------------|